go4tech-au/cloud-internal-devops/README.md

 1.- Create a new application release:

-Once the public AWS S3 bucket has been created, change in the *index.html* file unsing your text editor application, the code-lines that reference the images configuration that need to be loaded on the web page:
+Once the public AWS S3 bucket has been created, change in the *index.html* file using your text editor application, the code-lines that reference the images configuration that need to be loaded on the web page:

 - In the line number 7 of the file *index.html*: